 Caveat: 좋은 놈, 나쁜 놈, 이상한 놈

-“좋은 놈, 나쁜 놈, 이상한 놈” is the title of a Korean western.
+picture“좋은 놈, 나쁜 놈, 이상한 놈” is the title of a Korean western.
 Yes, western, as in western genre movie.
 It takes place in 1930’s Manchuria, which was a bit of a wild land at the time, with the Japanese trying to exert imperial control, while the Chinese, British, Germans and Russians tried to regain spheres of influence, and with disgruntled and outlaw-ish Korean freedom fighters and Mongolian tribesmen thrown into the mix.
-200px-The_Good,_the_Bad,_the_Weird_film_poster

-I love how it includes all these seemingly out-of-sync cultural objects and references – 1920’s big-band dance music, Japanese soldiers, Korean merchants or black-marketeers, Mongolian tribemen sitting on horses on hilltops looking like Native Americans… but I would imagine it might not be that far off vis-a-vis what Manchuria must have been like in that era.
+I love how it includes all these seemingly out-of-sync cultural objects and references – 1920’s big-band dance music, Japanese soldiers, Korean merchants or black-marketeers, Mongolian tribesmen sitting on horses on hilltops looking like Native Americans… but I would imagine it might not be that far off vis-a-vis what Manchuria must have been like in that era.
 Of course, everything is exaggerated and re-imagined, just in the way American westerns re-imagine North American history, too.

 Caveat: The faith-based economy